alexandrebenkendorf/odoo-helper/Installation.md

 ;addons_path =
 ```

-If you have backups to be restored, create a backups folder in the root folder
-Place your backups (.zip, .gzip, sql files) there
+If you have backups to be restored, create a backups folder in the root folder and place your backups (.zip, .gzip, sql files) there

 Clone the RestoreDump.py into the root folder and run it

 Ps: Before running RestoreDump.py, disconnect all sessions from PostgresSQL (postico or other db management, stop the running servers etc)